sara-nl/griddocs/source/Pages/General/about_the_grid.rst

 How it works
 ============

-As a user you connect to the grid by using a so-called ``User Interface`` (UI).
-Once you have received the right credentials (see :ref:`preparation`) you are set to go.
+As a user you connect to the grid by using from a so-called ``User Interface`` (UI) system.
+Once you have received the right credentials for a UI (see :ref:`preparation`) you are set to go.

-First, you divide your problem into smaller units, called ``jobs``.
-These jobs are units of computation and can be submitted to the grid.
-The way to do this is to describe each job in terms of a ``Job Description Language`` (JDL), where you list which program should be executed and the requirements of the compute node to run the job.
+In general your problem needs to be split into smaller units, called ``jobs``, that each fit a certain set of boundary conditions in terms of resources (typically runtime, memory, disk size).
+For the jobs to be executed on the Grid, a job slot needs to be selected based on the boundary conditions that suit the requirements for these jobs.
+The way to do this is to describe each job in terms of a ``Job Description Language`` (JDL), where you list which program should be executed and the requirements of the job slot to run the job.

 .. sidebar:: More about Grid basics?

 		.. seealso:: Checkout our mooc video :ref:`mooc-grid-overview`

-Each job in the form of a JDL file is then submitted to the ``Workload Management System`` (WMS).
-The WMS is the scheduler that knows which grid compute clusters are ready to accept your job.
+Each job is then submitted as a JDL file to the ``Workload Management System`` (WMS).
+The WMS is a ``resource broker`` that knows which grid compute clusters are ready to accept your job and fulfil its requirements.
 Each grid cluster consists of a ``Compute Element`` (CE) and several ``Worker Nodes`` (WNs).
-The CE is the server which communicates with the WMS and accepts jobs.
-It then distributes the jobs to other compute nodes in the cluster, called Worker Nodes.
+The CE is a scheduler within each Grid cluster that communicates with the WMS about availability of the job slots in the cluster, and accepts and distributes the jobs to the available compute nodes in the cluster (these are called a Worker Node or WN).
 These WNs are the machines which do the actual work.
 When finished with a job they will report back to the CE, which in turn will inform the WMS about the status of the job.

-In addition, the Grid interconnected clusters have a storage server, called the ``Storage Element`` (SE).
-These servers can be used to store files on a permanent basis.
-Data on the SE's can be replicated at multiple sites.
-The Grid clusters can be also interconnected with a central Grid storage (see :ref:`dCache <dCache>`) for saving input, output or intermediate results.
+In addition, the Grid's interconnected clusters each have a storage server, called a ``Storage Element`` (SE), which can hold the input and output data of the jobs.
+Data on the SE's can be replicated at multiple sites if needed for scale-out scenarios.
+In general, all SE's offer disk storage for the staging of datasets before and after job execution.
+In addition, a central Grid storage facility (see :ref:`dCache <dCache>`) also provides tape storage for long-term storage of datasets that need to be preserved.

-In short, as a user you submit a job to execute a computation.
-The ``resource broker``, called WMS, distributes the job to the node that seems to be the best suitable for this job.
-When the job is finished, you can collect the results through WMS or the central Grid storage directly.
+In short, as a user you submit your jobs to execute your calculation or analysis code and to handle your input and output data.
+The WMS distributes the jobs to the clusters and node that are most suitable for these jobs.
+When the jobs are finished, you can collect the results from the SE that was selected to hold the output data or keep them for later use on the central Grid storage facility.

 .. _use-or-not: